duerrfk/Faros/README.md

 ## Adapting the Source Code

+If you want to use the Faros board or Arduino Pro Micro, you can simply set the following definitions at the beginning of the sketch:

+For the Faros board:

+    #define HARDWARE_ATMEGA328P_1MHz

+For Arduino Pro Micro:

+    #define HARDWARE_ATMEGA32U4_8MHz

-Depending on the Arduino model used, you have to adapt the source code to select the correct pins.
-The Arduino communicates with the nRF8001 through SPI.
+For those who are interested in the technical details: The Arduino communicates with the nRF8001 through SPI.
 Beyond the standard SPI pins (MISO, MOSI, SCK, SS), the nRF8001 uses another select pin (called RDYN) to signal that the nRF8001 has events to be sent to the Arduino.
 Moreover, the reset pin (RST) of the nRF8001 has to be connected.
 Thus, we need 6 pins to connect the Arduino to the nRF8001:

 1. MISO
 2. MOSI